ABO Blood Group System

 After incubation, the gel card is examined for clumping.
 If the blood clumps with either antibody, it indicates that the corresponding antigen is present on the RBCs.

-The gel card method is a rapid and accurate method for ABO blood group typing.
+The gel card method is a rapid and accurate method for ABO Rh test (blood group typing).
 It is often used in blood banks and emergency rooms.

-The following table compares the three methods for ABO blood group typing:
+The following table compares the three methods for ABO Rh test:

 MethodAdvantagesDisadvantages